yasufumy/pytorch-partial-tagger/docs/source/quick_start.md

 ## Define utility functions

-We would prepare two utility functions.
+We will prepare two utility functions.
 One is for fixing random state and the other is for displaying training logs.

 ```py